Southbound 63

 The green Missouri farmland rushed past my open window.
 Trees swayed in the waning heat of the wonderfully, oppressively painful day.

-Ugh.
-This Supertramp song was the wrong choice.
-Bad message, bad grammar.
+I listened to my music trying to get Melissa out of my head, but it didn’t work.
 I reached up and yanked off the headset.
 The broken muffler of my Volkswagen droned louder.
 The night dragged on longer.

 I remembered something a friend told me one time.
 If you start to get sleepy while driving, put your hand in a bucket of ice water.
 The pain will keep you awake.
-I was certain that tonight, no ice water was necessary.
+I was certain that tonight, however, no ice water was necessary.
 There was already enough pain.

 My Volkswagon and I rumbled south towards Jefferson City on one of the sturdy four lanes of U.S. 63.
 It was almost dark, so before it became too dark to see, pulled her last letter from its envelope.
 Awkwardly, with one hand driving and the other unfolding the typed page, I read.